vEnhance/1802/src/flux.typ

       [$R^2 sin phi dif phi dif theta$ \ (if $0 <= phi <= pi$)],
       [$R sin phi dot bf(r)(phi, theta) \ dif phi dif theta$], ),
-  caption: [An alternate version of @table-magic-cross-prod-scalint
+  caption: [An alternate version of @table-surfcross-1
     written in $bf(n)$ and $dif S$ notation.
     I think it's less elegant and you should just use the original
-    @table-magic-cross-prod-scalint, personally,
+    @table-surfcross-1, personally,
     but the tables are the same, so it doesn't matter which one you use.],
   kind: table
-) <table-magic-cross-prod-n-dS>
+) <table-surfcross-2>

 Again, when actually doing flux calculation with bare hands, *you only need the fifth column*.
 And if you ever _do_ need the third and fourth column for some other reason,